tomhers/TEPPP/README.md

 Herschberg, T. and Panagiotou, E.,  A computational package for measuring Topological Entanglement in Polymers, Proteins and Periodic systems (TEPPP), 2021, (submitted)

-visit www.elenipanagiotou.com for updated information
+Visit www.elenipanagiotou.com for updated information.

 # The Topological Entanglement of Polymers, Proteins, and Periodic systems (TEPPP) Software